-California Health and Safety Code Section 27601 requires cold food to be held at 41° Fahrenheit or below and hot food to be held at 135° Fahrenheit or above until the school releases the donated food to a nonprofit organization.23
+California Health and Safe Code Section 27601 requires cold food to be held at 41° Fahrenheit or below and hot foods to be held at 140° Fahrenheit or above until the school releases the donated food to the nonprofit organization.24

 - Create and display posters and signs that show what foods can be donated or shared. - Keep records of how much food is donated every day/week. - Create a promotion plan to educate the student body on the project.
 Plan to make announcements, take turns standing by the collection points during lunch, hold assemblies or create educational posters and videos.
-Make sure students know that they only donate food they would have otherwise thrown away, but not what they would have eaten, in order to help the food insecure. - Create a backup plan.
-Ensure there are backup volunteers to make donation deliveries and alternative agencies to receive the donations.
+Make sure students know to only donate food they would have otherwise thrown away, and to not to donate they would have eaten in order to help the food insecure. - Create a backup plan.
+Ensure there are backup volunteers to make donation deliveries, and alternative agencies to receive the donations.